Developer Guide

 Add Command Feature

-to allow for this.
-To better accommodate our users, we decided to have a table of order items, and if users wanted to add an item from that table to their order, they could do so by specifying the corresponding indexes using the oi/
+A key functionality of CakeCollate is the ability to add cake order items into an order.
+The add command accepts the parameter o/ORDER_DESCRIPTION to allow for this.
+To better accommodate our users, we decided to have a table of order items, and if users wanted to add an item from that table to their order, they could do so by specifying the corresponding indexes using the oi/ prefix.

-object of the model class, it seemed best to store only one of them to avoid duplication, and the other input had to be mapped.
-We chose to still contain an OrderDescription
+However, since the user inputs specified by both the o/ and oi/ prefixes were referring to similar data items stored in the Order object of the model class, it seemed best to store only one of them to avoid duplication, and the other input had to be mapped.
+We chose to still contain an OrderDescription object in the Order class, and decided to map the indexes using the entries from the order items model so that the Order object is complete and does not rely on indexes or the model.

 Prior to this feature, there were three relevant implementation details